beyersmann-lab/beyersmannlab/content/publication/the-role-of-orthographic-transparency-and-morphological-complexity-when-reading-complex-nonwords/index.md

 ---
-title: The role of orthographic transparency and morphological complexity when reading complex nonwords: Evidence from English and Italian
+title: "The role of orthographic transparency and morphological complexity when reading complex nonwords: Evidence from English and Italian"
 subtitle: "*Scientific Studies of Reading*."
 publication_types:
   - "2"